gnarzilla/gnarzilla/README.md

 # thatch

 Building the internet for the apocolypse.
-Update your blog with a can on a string from the rubble.
+Update your blog with a can on a string from the smoldering rubble.

 I develop secure, performant, privacy-focused applications deployed at the edge.
 My work centers on **Deadlight** - an ecosystem of open-source tools for resilient web platforms, multi-protocol networking, and edge-native infrastructure.
 These systems are designed for the 80% of the planet that doesn't have datacenter-grade connectivity: mesh networks, satellite links, intermittent connectivity, resource-constrained devices.